Peace, Positivity As Massive Women's March Hits D.C.

 Those who participated in the Women’s March on Washington said the event was much more peaceful and positive than the protests during Friday’s inauguration.

-Hundreds of thousands of men and women descended into the nation’s capital, meeting in the national mall on Saturday, to show their support for women’s rights a day after President Donald Trump was inaugurated.
-Some voiced their opposition to the new president.

-D.C. police said they had no reports of arrests as of 6 p.m. on Saturday, a stark contrast to Friday’s anti-Trump protest that saw more than 200 individuals arrested, the windows of businesses smashed and a limo torched.
+D.C. police said they had no reports of arrests as of 6 p.m. on Saturday, a stark contrast to Friday’s anti-Trump protest that saw 230 people arrested, the windows of businesses smashed and a limo torched.
 Witnesses said self-described anarchists were behind some of Friday’s violence.

 “This is not about people doing stupid stuff and getting arrested,” said Robin Gilmore, a 56-year-old therapist who drove up from Annapolis, Maryland, on Friday.
 “Really, the police are cooperating.
 This couldn’t happen without police cooperation.”